-Partners shall construct, document, maintain and effectively operate their respective quality management systems in accordance with these quality management guidelines and with ISO 9001: 2015.
+Partners shall construct, document, maintain and effectively operate their respective quality management systems in accordance with these Quality Assurance Guidelines.
 They need to continuously improve the effectiveness of their quality management systems.

 In the event of outsourcing part of their operations and the management thereof, partners shall ensure that the outsourced operations are under proper control.